BillJr99/BillJr99.github.io/_posts/2020-02-24-githubclassroom.md

 # Using GitHub Classroom

-## Step 1: Creating a new Classroom under your Organization
+## Step 1: Creating a new Classroom under Your Organization

 ### Creating a GitHub Organization
 If you already have a GitHub Organization, you can skip this part and go directly to creating a new classroom under that organization.
 You only have to create an organization once.